azine/email-bundle/README.md

 ```

 If you configure the `email_open_tracking_url` in your config.yml, then the
-provided url will be complemented with the tracking parameters and value and
+provided url will be complemented with the tracking parameters and values and
 a html img tag will be inserted into the html code at the end of your email.

 If you wan't to change the way the tracking image url is complemented with